-Remove RNase contamination from bench surfaces, nondisposable plasticware and laboratory equipment (e.g., pipets and electrophoresis tanks) using general laboratory reagents.
-To decontaminate plasticware, rinse with 0.1 M NaOH, 1 mM EDTA\ followed by RNase-free water (see "Solutions", page 44), or rinse with chloroform\ if the plasticware is chloroform-resistant.
-To decontaminate electrophoresis tanks, clean with detergent (e.g.,
+To remove RNase contamination from bench surfaces, nondisposable plasticware and laboratory equipment (e.g., pipets and electrophoresis tanks), use of RNaseKiller (cat. no. 2500080) from 5 PRIME (www.5prime.com) is recommended.
+RNase contamination can alternatively be removed using general laboratory reagents.
+To decontaminate plasticware, rinse with 0.1 M NaOH, 1 mM EDTA followed by RNase-free water (see "Solutions", page

-\ When working with chemicals, always wear a suitable lab coat, disposable gloves, and protective goggles.
+^{} When working with chemicals, always wear a suitable lab coat, disposable gloves, and protective goggles.
 For more information, consult the appropriate safety data sheets (SDSs), available from the product supplier.

-0.5% SDS),\ rinse with RNase-free water, rinse with ethanol (if the tanks are ethanol-resistant), and allow to dry.
+41), or rinse with chloroform if the plasticware is chloroform-resistant.
+To decontaminate electrophoresis tanks, clean with detergent (e.g., 0.5% SDS), rinse with RNase-free water, rinse with ethanol (if the tanks are ethanol-resistant), and allow to dry.